Danh295/Danh295/README.md

 # Hi, I'm Danny 👋

-- 🌱 Prepping for the _CCC (Canadian Computing Competition)_
-- 🎶 Musician; classical guitarist, drummer, b. clarinetist
-- 🥅 2022 Main Goals
-   - ~~Get involved in a hackathon~~
-   - ~~Learn about WebDev & work with a team to build a website~~
-   - Learn about GameDev by building a game (larger scale project)

 I mainly work on small projects from time to time, more consistently with programming contest questions from CCC & DMOJ *Most of my code are private since I'm mainly using GitHub to just keep record*